GM surprises Wall Street with strong earnings

 GM’s overall $8.1 billion profit for all of 2018 was more than double the $3.9 billion number from the year before, but the 2017 figure reflected a significant hit from the sell-off of the company’s long-troubled European Opel-Vauxhall subsidiary.
 It was acquired by PSA Group, parent of the Peugeot and Citroen brands.

-"What’s apparent is that GM has cleaned up its balance sheet,” said Michelle Krebs, a senior analyst with AutoTrader.
-“Getting out of Europe has proven to be a smart move.
+"What’s apparent is that GM has cleaned up its balance sheet,” Michelle Krebs, a senior analyst with AutoTrader, said.
+“Getting out of Europe has proven to be a smart move."

 GM surprised on a number of levels.
-Fourth-quarter revenues rose 1.8% to $38.4 billion, confounding analysts who had forecast a 3% dip.
+Fourth-quarter revenues rose 1.8 percent to $38.4 billion, confounding analysts who had forecast a 3 percent dip.

 How investors will view the company moving forward is uncertain but GM’s outlook is clearly bullish.
 Last month, it upped its own forecast for 2019 to between $6.50 and $7.00 a share, well ahead of what analysts had been predicting.

-The company’s new President Mark Reuss yesterday said its improved outlook reflects some of the “tough decisions” it has been making.
-In November it outlined a broad restructuring plan expected to save $3 billion this year and another $3 billion in 2019.
-The strategy shifts focus away from passenger cars – with six sedans set to vanish this year.
+Mark Reuss, the company’s new president, said Tuesday its improved outlook reflects some of the “tough decisions” it has been making.
+In November, it outlined a broad restructuring plan expected to save $3 billion this year and another $3 billion in 2019.
+The strategy shifts focus away from passenger cars — with six sedans set to vanish this year.
 But that will result in the closure of three U.S. and Canadian assembly plants and two parts factories.

-Several thousand hourly employees are also at risk as those plants begin to close this year, though Reuss on Tuesday said the automaker thinks it can transfer all but about 100 of them to other plants producing light truck models.
+Several thousand hourly employees are also at risk as those plants begin to close this year, though Reuss said Tuesday the automaker thinks it can transfer all but about 100 of them to other plants producing light truck models.
 That includes an assembly line in Flint that this week debuted the new Chevrolet Silverado HD.
-With demand for pickup and utility vehicles booming, Flint and other trucks booming, GM hopes to boost capacity.
+With demand for pickup and utility vehicles booming, GM hopes to boost capacity.

 Even so, the automaker is taking intense heat for its cutbacks, much of it focused around the new Chevrolet Blazer SUV that is being built in Mexico, rather than one of the plants being closed.